WEX (WEX)

 5. Revenue Growth

 A company’s long-term sales performance is one signal of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, WEX grew its revenue at a decent 10.4% compounded annual growth rate.
-Its growth was slightly above the average financials company and shows its offerings resonate with customers.
+Any business can have short-term success, but a top-tier one grows for years.
+Thankfully, WEX’s 11.3% annualized revenue growth over the last five years was solid.
+Its growth beat the average financials company and shows its offerings resonate with customers.

 WEX Quarterly Revenue

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-WEX’s recent performance shows its demand has slowed as its annualized revenue growth of 2.4% over the last two years was below its five-year trend.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+WEX’s recent performance shows its demand has slowed as its annualized revenue growth of 2.2% over the last two years was below its five-year trend.
 WEX Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, WEX reported modest year-on-year revenue growth of 4% but beat Wall Street’s estimates by 1.5%.
+This quarter, WEX reported year-on-year revenue growth of 5.7%, and its $672.9 million of revenue exceeded Wall Street’s estimates by 1.2%.

 6. Pre-Tax Profit Margin